JeremyMcCray/BlueJ.NaiveTicket/README.md

 	* Buy a ticket from that machine.
 	* Does the printed ticket look different?

+	Answer:It shows whatever price you put in but nothing else different as fast as i could tell

 ### Exercise 2.6
 * Write out what you think the outer wrappers of the `Student` and `LabClass` classes might look like – do not worry about the inner part.

+Answer: public class Student{
+	code
+}
+public class LabClass{
+	code
+}
 ### Exercise 2.7
 Does it matter whether we write<br>
 `public class TicketMachine`<br>